Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - ???
 Crane in Mass Fusion Roof occlusion issue?
 (Unconfirmed)
 - \[PRP\] -11, 13 CW: 304F1 window is breaking occlusion, marking not occluded to work around
 - \[PRP\] USSConstitution01: Yet another previs model nudge to A3996, as the mast pole of the ship wasn't showing up.
 Status: Unfixed.
+- \[PRP\] DLC01FortHagenSatelliteArray01: Nearest 0100d2a5, more previs void, likely a leftover from the previous fix that wasn't accounted for.

 Current fixed issues: \(UF4OP bug numbers shown as Uxxxxx\) CW - Commonwealth, FH - Far Harbor, NW - Nuka World, SHW - Sanctuary Hills World (Intro), GN - Goodneighbor, DC - Diamond City